heddels/applied-deep-learning-project-24/README.md

 - Did not build a proper CI pipeline (only manual testing)
 - Config File for hyperparameters etc. not in a good format and should be in a different place
-- Better organization of the scripts necessary
+- Better organization of the scripts would have helped to build the code base
-- Better documentation of the code and the repository

-## ✅ TODO's (for third phase)

-- [ ] Savel final Model and Build Inference Pipeline
-- [ ] Build interface for model
-- [ ] Write final report
+## 🚀 Demo Application

+For the demo application, I built a simple Streamlit app that allows users to input text and receive bias detection results.
+In order to use the trained model, I uploaded the final model weights to hugginghace.co.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ----------------------------------------------------------------------------------------------------------------
-Last updated: January 04, 2025
+Last updated: January 14, 2025